 15. How Should I Store CBD Oil?

-CBD oil is an unstable product and should best stored in a dark, cool place.
+CBD oil is an unstable product and should be best stored in a dark, cool place.
 CBD oil is sensitive to light and air, so the bottle of CBD oil should be fitted well and sealed completely after use.
 The oil is suitable for daily use, so it is easiest to reach if placed in an easily accessible place.
-Most people simply place the oil in their kitchens.
+Most people simply place the oil in their kitchen cabinets for easy access.

 Curtis has been passionate about the health and welfare of animals since his first dog rescue.